intel/llvm/sycl/doc/Assert.md

 };
 ```

+There's no need for a whole new property set so we reuse `SYCL/misc properties`
-Whenever `isAssertEnabled` property set is present, this specific device image
+property set.
+Whenever `isAssertEnabled` property is present, this specific
-was built with `NDEBUG` macro undefined and it requires fallback implementation
+device image was built with `NDEBUG` macro undefined and it requires fallback
-of `__devicelib_assert_fail` (i.e. if Device-side Runtime doesn't support it).
+implementation of `__devicelib_assert_fail` (i.e. if Device-side Runtime doesn't

-Any properties in `isAssertEnabled` property set are ignored.
+support it).

-The property set is added to device binary descriptor whenever at least single
+The property is added to device binary descriptor whenever at least single
 translation unit was compiled with assertions enabled i.e. `NDEBUG` undefined.

-The property set is added by `sycl-post-link` tool depending on module metadata.
+The property is added by `sycl-post-link` tool depending on module metadata.
 Metadata is provided by Clang frontend.
 Metadata name is `is_assert_enabled`.